gruntwork-io/docs/docs/2.0/docs/library/setup/setting-up.md

 For managing multiple versions of Terragrunt, [mise](https://github.com/jdx/mise) supports the use of the [3rd party ASDF Terragrunt plugin](https://github.com/lotia/asdf-terragrunt).

-### Learn More
+### Learn more

-To learn more about Terragrunt, refer to the [official documentation](https://terragrunt.gruntwork.io/docs/).
+To learn more about Terragrunt, consult the [official documentation](https://terragrunt.gruntwork.io/docs/).